 The island is small, only 2.5 miles in length, with a ten mile road around its circumference, and one town, Millport.
 So what is there to do with the kids on this tiny piece of Scotland?

-2 Cycling – Whilst in Paris you have to see the Eiffel Tower, whilst in Cumbrae you have to cycle.
+Whilst in Paris you have to see the Eiffel Tower, whilst in Cumbrae you have to cycle.
 It’s the island’s signature activity, and a bit of a medal of honour to say you’ve cycled the quiet 10 mile road around the island.
 Even with a 3 year old and a 2 year old it’s certainly possible.
 We actually did it!
 There are a few cycle hire shops in Millport but we dipped into On Your Bike.
 There are various types of bikes and trikes to hire, but we opted for an adult with a tagalong (for 3 year old Mr Child), and an adult bike with a trailer (for 2 year old Mr Toddler).
 Despite the occasional grouch, when it got a bit two windy for sensitive Mr Child, we had an absolute ball.
-Further details to follow on a dedicated blog but I’d thoroughly recommend it.
+For tips and our review of cycling Cumbrae click here.

 Once inside my tots are always a bit dumbstruck by churches, the silence, the echoes, the decor, the scale.
 Inside we found a leaflet highlighting several trails around the grounds.
 We opted to take the longest one around the forest.
 This led to lots of splashing in muddy puddles, lots of leaf action and general welly-tastic exploration.
 A really lovely spot.

-10 Meet the Vikings at Vikingar!, Largs – I’ll do a more detailed post on this attraction, but it involves a really interactive tour around a Viking home, meeting a ‘real life’ Viking, watching a scary film of Thor, and discovering how the downfall of the Viking empire on the West Coast of Scotland culminated in a battle in Largs.
+Read a full write of Vikingar here.
+It involves a really interactive tour around a Viking home, meeting a ‘real life’ Viking, watching a scary film of Thor, and discovering how the downfall of the Viking empire on the West Coast of Scotland culminated in a battle in Largs.
 Who knew?
 I certainly didn’t.
 Every day’s a school day.

 I had no idea what to expect of this tiny island, but it worked really well for a day trip or an overnight (on the island or in Largs).
 And with a mix of indoor and outdoor activities it suits the unpredictable Scottish weather.
 There’s also a wee playpark on the outskirts of Millport, with excellent sea views as you’d expect.
 After